RoshnaVakkeel/be-inspired-drf-api/README.md

 ## Issues and Fix

 - Issue 1:
 In Django Admin, Home › Comments › Comments › Add comment section, while saving a Comment error appears.
 It says that all the fields are cumpulsory.
 Comments Entity has foreign key relationship with Post and Recommedation entities.
 So, in the Comment model, both post and recommedation fields were defined.
-The argument for both was provided as null=True considering the empty value to be accepted.
+The field class type for both was provided as null=True considering the empty value to be accepted.
 ~~~
     post = models.ForeignKey(
         Post,